jonathansick/sickvim/README.md

 * [formd](http://drbunsen.github.io/formd/) to convert between different markdown linking styles.
   - `,fr` to run `formd -r` and convert links to reference style.
   - `,fi` to run `formd -i` and convert links to inline style.
 * `:WP` to turn on 'word processing mode.'
 Bumps font size and line spacing for MacVim, turns on spell checking.
+Use `:SyntasticToggleMode` to turn off syntastic flags.
+Of course, works well with `<leader>V` for WriteRoom mode.
 * `,vimdc` to edit the `.vimrc` file and reload upon save.
 * I make heavy use of `ftplugin` to configure language-specific settings.
 So check out the `ftplugin/` directory.